UniqueNetwork/unique_docs/docs/about/nft-formats/multi-resource-nfts.md

 ## How can I create Multi-resource NFTs?

-1. Design your collection, create the collection tokens traits and prepare the digital assets(image, audio, video, doc)
+1. Design your collection, create the collection tokens traits, and prepare the digital assets(image, audio, video, doc)
 2. Set up the development environment for using the SDK in two easy steps (step-by-step setup video [here](https://youtu.be/StfRap-dvks))
 3. Use the links to the multi-resource assets as you would for a simple image NFT
 4. Mint the NFTs